Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Macgregor's median income among taxpayers is $68,780, with an average of $77,746.
-This is higher than the national average and compares to Australian Capital Territory's median of $72,206 and average of $85,981.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Macgregor would be approximately $75,149 (median) and $84,945 (average) as of September 2025.
-The 2021 Census data ranks Macgregor's household, family, and personal incomes highly, between the 85th and 89th percentiles nationally.
-In Macgregor, 41.9% of individuals earn between $1,500 - 2,999 weekly, reflecting regional patterns where 34.3% fall into this range.
+As per AreaSearch's latest postcode level ATO data released on 1st July 2023, Macgregor's median income among taxpayers is $68,780 with an average of $77,746.
+This is above the national average and compares to Australian Capital Territory's median of $72,206 and average of $85,981.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $75,149 (median) and $84,945 (average) as of September 2025.
+From the 2021 Census, Macgregor's household, family and personal incomes rank highly nationally, between the 85th and 89th percentiles.
+The data shows that 41.9% of individuals earn between $1,500 - 2,999 weekly, reflecting regional patterns where 34.3% similarly occupy this range.
 Higher earners represent a substantial presence with 33.2% exceeding $3,000 weekly.
-High housing costs consume 15.6% of income in Macgregor, but strong earnings still place disposable income at the 84th percentile nationally.
-The area's SEIFA income ranking places it in the 7th decile.
+High housing costs consume 15.6% of income, but strong earnings place disposable income at the 84th percentile nationally and Macgregor's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income